Swallows and Amazons mugs make great Birthday presents or gifts for sailors

 Other members of the crew had been joined by their children.
 Brian Doyle noted in his diary that took his daughter Pandora off to Beatrix Potter’s farmhouse Hill Top, travelling in Dad’s car with my sisters Perry and Tamzin.

 Although it was good to be on Coniston Water hanging around at the base camp all day would have been terribly dull for them.
 This, however was about to change.
 That evening Mum went to help Terry Smith, the Wardrobe Master, sort out costumes to fit the Supporting Artistes.
-My sisters were about to earn their own breakfasts .
+My sisters were about to earn their own breakfasts and be able to watch every shot being made .
 They were to become Film Extras.

 You can read more here: